-In April of 2017, the Federal Government announced that consumption and retail sale of recreational cannabis would become legal in 2018; legalization is expected on October 17, 2018.
+In April of 2017, the Federal Government announced that consumption and retail sale of recreational cannabis would become legal in 2018; legalization occurred on October 17, 2018.
 The Town of Okotoks has compiled some information that may be helpful for you in understanding the process for municipal government.

 The third reading of these Bylaws occurred on Monday, June 25, 2018 at Okotoks Town Council's regular meeting.
 To review the Bylaws please click on the buttons below:

 Summary: The purpose of this bylaw is to amend the Land Use Bylaw by adding definitions of cannabis and cannabis related uses, establish regulations for cannabis related uses, and establish which district(s) cannabis related uses can be considered for development.

 Summary: The purpose of this bylaw is to amend the Land Use Bylaw revising the definition of Adult Entertainment Use.